SwolfPy-Project/swolfpy/docs/Getting_started.rst

 In the `Technosphere` subtab (:numref:`IPM_Tech_fig`), you can select the user defined model[1] or LCI data [2].
 You can also create a `User_Technosphere` database with `EcoSpold2` files.
-Inorder to do that, you should select the directory that contains the `EcoSpold2` files[4].
+In order to do that, you should select the directory that contains the `EcoSpold2` files[4].
 You should also add the `Reference_activity_id` to the `Technosphere_References.csv` file in the `swolfpy_inputdata\Data` directory.
 Then you should browse the `Technosphere_References.csv` [3].